 Note: You can register as a subcontractor if you carry out construction work for a contractor.
 If your situation falls into both categories you should register for both.

 As a rule CIS will cover most construction work related to:

 In more detail, CIS construction works will include:

 Note: A different section explains what you must do as a Construction Industry Scheme (CIS) contractor.

 There are certain jobs that get exemptions from Construction Industry Scheme registration.
 You will not need to register for CIS if you only do work like:

 Note: Check the government 'CIS 340 guide for contractors and subcontractors'.
 The publication has further details on what the scheme covers.

 The Construction Industry Scheme (CIS) covers construction work conducted in the UK.
 But it also applies to some work based abroad.
 There are different registration processes for sole traders, partnerships and companies.

-You should check how to register and pay tax if this situation applies to you.
+Check how to register and pay tax through the CIS scheme for businesses based outside the UK if this situation applies to you.